 A Visit To Lost Winter

-The pass narrows into twilight.
-Ahh!
-There’s the lost snowpack.
-We did it.
-Found the deluge, winter’s deep roots buried on the other side of the Omega Block.
 Alive snow shifts on the strange, humongous faces.
 Wind cries with the wolves, stiffening the pack.
-Sky-splitting peaks with their unfamiliar aspects pierce the heart and make me weep tears of snow.
+Sky-splitting peaks with their unfamiliar aspects pierce my heart and make me weep tears of snow.

-I fade into snow
+I sink into snow

 ptarmigan fading from sight—

-no one there to know.
+no one has to know.

-At 3:25, I ride up Paradise with a guy from lift ops.
+At 3:25, I ride up with a guy from lift ops.
 The chair stops over the belly of the bowl.
-A thin rope below wriggles in the wind that wings its way into my belly.
-This mountain is not part of the mega corporation but he’s dressed in black, like our guys do.
-I tell him where I come from and how our season fared.
+A tendon of rope below wriggles in the wind that wings its way into my belly.
+This mountain is not part of the mega corporation I belong to, but he’s dressed in black, just like our guys do.

 “We all have bad years